 In any event, only the "minimum force necessary in the circumstances" may be used and the use of weapons (which include firearms) "shall be as far as possible to disable and not to kill".Part V, s.
 29(4), 1965 Prisons Act.

 The Zambia Police Public Complaint Commission (PPCC) is a civilian oversight institution established under the Police Public Complaints Commission Act No. 18 of 2016.
 The main functions of PPCC are to receive and investigate complaints about police actions; and to investigate all complaints against police actions which result in serious injury or death of a person.
+However, the PPCC’s findings are only recommendatory and it cannot impose specific penalties.

 Views and Concluding Observations of United Nations Treaty Bodies